FIFI-VS/FIFI-FP/README.md

 FIFI is a molecular fingerprint, containing hybrid information from ligand- and structure-based drug design.

 **Requirements**
-Python 3
+- Python 3 (Initially developed in Python 3.8)
-NumPy
+- NumPy
-Pandas
+- Pandas
-RDKit
+- RDKit

 **How to use**
 - Prepare the files containing sdf of docked ligands, and pdb of the receptor